axiros/pycond/README.md

         elif i == 2:
             # Exceptions, incl. timeouts, will simply be forwarded to cfg['err_handler']
             # i.e. also timeout mgmt have to be done here, in the custom functions themselves.

+            # Rationale for not providing a timeout monitoring within pycond itself:
-            # Rationale: Async ops are done with libs, which ship with their own timeout params.
-No need to re-invent.
+            # Async ops are done with libs, which ship with their own timeout params.
+            # No need to re-invent / overlay with our own monitoring of that.

-            # In that err handler, then further arrangements can be done.
+            # In the err handler, then further arrangements can be done.
             raise TimeoutError('ups')
         elif i == 5:
             1 / 0
         return data['i'], v

-timeouts = []
+errors = []

-def handle_err(item, cfg, ctx, exc, t=timeouts, **kw):
+def handle_err(item, cfg, ctx, exc, t=errors, **kw):
     # args are: [item, cfg]
     if 'ups' in str(exc):
         assert item['i'] == 2